-- 3.1 The PCC's Chief Finance Officer and the Chief Constable's Head of Financial Accounting & Tax completed an assessment based on CIPFA's 'Delivering Good Governance' guidance notes.
+3.1 An assessment has been completed based on CIPFA's 'Delivering Good Governance' guidance notes.
 This including assessing both corporation's governance arrangements against the core principles of the 'Delivering Good Governance' framework.
-The core principles are as follows: - - Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Ensuring openness and comprehensive stakeholder engagement - Defining outcomes in terms of sustainable economic, social and environmental benefits - Determining the interventions necessary to optimise the achievement of the intended outcomes - Developing the entity's capacity, including the capability of its leadership and the individuals within it - Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency, reporting and audit to deliver effective accountability - 3.2 To aid with the above assessment an exercise was undertaken of the governance arrangements of the PCC by using CIPFA's seven principles of good governance in policing.
-This assessment is including in the Appendix of the Police and Crime Commissioner's Annual Governance Statement. - 3.3 In addition to the above assessment senior managers from the Commissioner's office and the Force, reviewed the draft Annual Governance Statements attached to this report to ensure they reflect the governance arrangements of the organisations.
+The core principles are as follows: -

+- Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - > Ensuring openness and comprehensive stakeholder engagement - Defining outcomes in terms of sustainable economic, social and environmental benefits - Determining the interventions necessary to optimise the achievement of the intended outcomes - Developing the entity's capacity, including the capability of its leadership and the individuals within it - Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency, reporting and audit to deliver effective accountability - 3.2 To aid with the above assessment an exercise was undertaken of the governance arrangements of the PCC by using CIPFA's seven principles of good governance in policing.
+This assessment is including in the Appendix of the Police and Crime Commissioner's Annual Governance Statement. - 3.3 In addition to the above assessment, senior managers from the Commissioner's office and the Force, reviewed the draft Annual Governance Statements attached to this report to ensure they reflect the governance arrangements of the organisations.
 This includes the effectiveness of the arrangements and identifying any significant issues that need to be addressed.
 These are reported upon in the attached statements and actions will be put in place to address any issues during the year.